Effective 1 October 2014, this policy has been revised. For individual changes, see the redlined version.

 (b) Following, pursuing, waiting, or showing up uninvited at a workplace, place of residence, classroom, or other locations frequented by a recipient of unwelcome conduct;

 (c) Monitoring online activities, surveillance and other types of observation, whether by physical proximity or electronic means, attempts to gather information about the recipient of unwelcome conduct;

 (d) Vandalism, including attacks on data and equipment;

 (e) Direct physical and/or verbal threats against a recipient of unwelcome conduct or loved ones of a recipient of unwelcome conduct, including animal abuse;

 (f) Gathering of information about a recipient of unwelcome conduct from family, friends, coworkers, and/or classmates;

 (g) Manipulative and controlling behaviors such as threats to harm oneself, or threats to harm someone close to the recipient of unwelcome conduct;

 (h) Defamation or slander against the recipient of unwelcome conduct; posting false information about the recipient of unwelcome conduct; posing as the complainant to post to web sites, news groups, blogs, or other sites that allow public contributions; and/or encouraging others to harass the recipient of unwelcome conduct;

 (i) Posing as someone other than oneself to initiate transactions, financial credit, loans, or other contractual agreements;

-(j) Arranging to meet complainant under false pre-tenses.
+(j) Arranging to meet the recipient of unwelcome conduct under false pretenses.